 Each campus will have a designated individual and an alternate to investigate bullying reports.
 These individuals will be identified in the site's student and staff handbooks, on Tulsa Tech's website, and in the bullying prevention education provided annually to students and staff.
-Tulsa Tech's anti-bullying program is coordinated at the district level by its bullying coordinator, Dr. Richard Palazzo, Director of Alternative Education.
+Tulsa Tech's anti-bullying program is coordinated at the district level by its bullying coordinator, Michelle Metcalf, Assistant Director, Student Services.